Polyhistor/Electricity-consumption-simulation-/README.md

 If you'd like to know more about the object oriend concepts, design patterns and considerations.
 Leave me an e-mail on pouya.ataei.7@gmail.com and I'll send you the full documentation.

 I hope it can be helpful.

+<b>There is a video</b>

+I've made a video and went through the whole system.
+I've done it for the university, but I'm sure it comes to aid :)